 Washington County Community College seeks to admit all students who meet certain minimum requirements.
-To be considered for admission, students must have earned either a high school diploma or GED, have proof of immunization, and have completed the SAT/PSAT or Accuplacer.
-SAT/PSAT and Accuplacer scores are used to ensure that students are placed into the appropriate English or Mathematics course.
+To be considered for admission, students must have earned either a high school diploma or GED and have proof of immunizations.

 Starting January 1, 2019